myvawedding/dev2/wp-content/plugins/geo-my-wp/readme.txt

 == Changelog ==

+= 3.2.0.2 =

+* Note that version 3.2 was a major release.
+If you are updating from an earlier version, then backing up your site and/or testing this version on a staging environment first is recommended.
+See the change-log of version 3.2 for more details before updating.
+* --------------------------------
+* Fix: enable GEO my WP debugging only when WP_DEBUG is set too true.
+* Fix: verify that member data exists during members query to prevent error messages.
+* Fix: use a higher hook priority for the 'modify_members_query_clauses' function to allow other plugins to modify the members' query clauses before GEO my WP search query does.
+* Fix: clear GEO my WP's internal cache when a member updates his profile page or his visibility settings ( using BuddyPress Profile Visibility Manager plugin ).
+* Enhancement: Wordpress coding standards.

+= 3.2.0.1 =

+* Note that version 3.2 was a major release.
+If you are updating from an earlier version, then backing up your site and/or testing this version on a staging environment first is recommended.
+See the change-log of version 3.2 for more details before updating.
+* --------------------------------
+* Fix: link to API testing page.
+* Fix: post featured image doesn't work properly.
+* Fix: use gmw_trigger_error() function does not show the file name and line number of the actual error.
+* Fix: fatal error caused by a misspelled function name.
+* Fix: GEO my WP won't check for new updates.
+Wrong DB option was being used to check if the updater is enabled.
+* Filter: filter to exclude specific extensions from GEO my WP Extensions page.
+* Enhancement: WordPress coding standards.

+= 3.2 =

+* Version 3.2 is a major release.
+Backing up your site and/or testing this version on a staging environment first is recommended.
+Please see [GEO my WP 3.2](https://geomywp.com/geo-my-wp-3-2/) for more details.

+* Version 3.1 was a major release.
+Read this post [GEO my WP 3.1](https://geomywp.com/geo-my-wp-3-1/) before updating.

+* Version 3.0 was a major release.
+If you are updating from a version earlier than 3.0, it is highly recommended that you read the posts [GEO my WP 3.0 Beta 7](https://geomywp.com/geo-my-wp-3-0-beta-7/) and [GEO my WP Upgrade Process](https://geomywp.com/geo-my-wp-3-0-upgrade-process/) before updating.
+You should also test this version on a staging environment before updating on your live site.
+* --------------------------------
+* New: GEO my WP now requires 2 Google Maps API keys ( when using Google Maps as the maps provider ); A server and a browser API keys.
+Please read the post [GEO my WP 3.2](https://geomywp.com/geo-my-wp-3-2/) for more details regarding the Server API key and how to generate it.
+* New: New setting input field for Google Maps Server API key.
+Please visit GEO my WP's Settings page in the dashboard of your site after the update.
+* New: a testing tool for Google Maps Server API added to the Tools page.
+The tool will test if the Google Maps Server API key is working properly.
+* New: show debug message when geocoder fails.
+* New: API Testing tab added to tools page.
+* New: function GMW_Maps_API::load_scripts() to load the map scripts manually on page load, without the need of the search form or search results to load first.
+* Update: update chosen library to v1.8.7.
+* Improvement: improve the Members Locator proximity search query.
+The plugin now modifies the BuddyPress members' query directly instead of running a separate location query in addition to the members' query.
+This should improve performance and make it easier to modify the query.
+* Improvement: Geocoder classes were improved and work better with the new server key.
+* Tweak: improve the location form.
+New arguments added.
+* Tweak: Many location functions were modified to retrieve data based on specific location ID.
+This can be used when an object has multiple locations.
+* Tweak:  load the member location tab using the bp_setup_nav hook to make it possible to modify it using plugins.
+* Tweak: close user's location info-window when a new window opens.
+* Tweak: set region and language in default args to make it possible to modify it.
+* Tweak: verify that blog ID exists before using it in the query to prevent warning messages.
+* Tweak: apply min-height to multi-select box type Xprofile Fields.
+* Tweak: allow HTML tags in admin and form settings description.
+* Tweak: Make sure coordinates are in float formate before saving to the database.
+* Tweak: save the post title as location name if none provided.
+* Tweak: add premise DB column to the search queries.
+* Tweak: update dashboard links to the new documentation site.
+* Filter: ëgmw_geocoder_endpoint_argsí to modify the geocoder endpoint args.
+* Filter: ëgmw_geocoded_location_outputí to modify the geocoder location output.
+* Filter: ëgmw_form_db_fieldsí filter to modify the db_fields of a search query.
+* Hooks: new filter 'gmw_get_location_address_allowed_html' to allow HTML in the address output.
+* Hooks: new filter to modify the content of the gmw excerpt function before the more link is added to it.
+* Hooks: new action hooks before and after form fields.
+* Fix: parseint() icons size to prevent error with info-windows.
+* Fix: directions system doesn't work.
+* Fix: some search queries get locations that belong different object type.
+* Fix: clear user query cache when friendship status changes to allow friendship status to update in GEO my WP results.
+* Fix: remove extra spaces from the address field before it is being geocoded to prevent geocoding issues.
+* Fix: default language in Google map direction link.
+* Fix: issue with the default coordinates of the directions link.
+* Fix: wrong text domain in some places.
+* Fix: Spelling.
+* Fix: trim radius values in dropdown to prevent extra spaces.
+* Fix: location form tabs don't work/switch properly.
+* Fix: remove some Interaction states and other jQuery styling which are no longer needed and cause for conflicts.
+* Fix: Issue with Buddypress Xprofile Custom Fields Type plugin's fields.
+* Fix: issue with the temporary fix for the post status issue.
+* Fix: use empty() instead of false to verify the address in the search results and prevent it from returning blank.
+* Fix: move the 'region' argument to the beginning of google maps URL to prevent the 'Æion' rendering issue which results in failed geocoding.
+* Fix: Location form map won't update when changing the address or coordinates if the map marker was previously dragged.
+* Fix: linked address does not work properly.
+* Fix: Verify that the location form values exist when the form first loads to prevent error messages.
+* Fix: location is not being verified when retrieved using the locator button of the location form.
+* Fix: update location in the cache when location updated.
+* Fix: misspelled variable.
+* Japanese translation by Shinsaku IKEDA ( Thank you ).
+* Various improvements, new functions, bugs fix, filters, and deprecated functions.

 = 3.1 =

 * Version 3.1 is a major release.
 Read this post [GEO my WP 3.1](https://geomywp.com/geo-my-wp-3-1/) before updating.

 * Version 3.0 is a major release.
 If you are updating from a version earlier than 3.0, it is highly recommended that you read the posts [GEO my WP 3.0 Beta 7](https://geomywp.com/geo-my-wp-3-0-beta-7/) and [GEO my WP Upgrade Process](https://geomywp.com/geo-my-wp-3-0-upgrade-process/) before updating.
 You should also test this version on a staging environment before updating on your live site.
+* --------------------------------
 * New: GEO my WP now support LeafLet and OpenStreetMaps.
 * New: Choose between LeafLet or Google Maps as the maps provider.
 * New: settings for maps providers in GEO my WP Settings page.